-GENERAL FORM FOR REGISTRATION OF SECURITIES

-Pursuant to Section 12(b) or (g) of

-the Securities Exchange Act of 1934
+GENERAL FORM FOR REGISTRATION OF SECURITIES Pursuant to Section 12(b) or (g) of the Securities Exchange Act of 1934

-(Exact name of Registrant as specified in its charter)
+CARRIER GLOBAL CORPORATION (Exact name of Registrant as specified in its charter)

-Delaware Carrier Global Corporation - 83-4051582 - or other jurisdiction of (I.R.S. employer incorp oration or organization) identification number) 1399 5 Pasteur Boulevard Palm B Beach Gardens, Florida 33418 (Address of f principal executive offices) (Zip code) (Zip code) 865-2000 imber, including area code) Securities to be registered purs suant to Section 12(b) of the Act: Title of Each Class to be so Registered Name of Each Exchange on which Each Class is to be Registered ck, par value \$1.00 per share [] Securities to be registered pursual nt to Section 12(g) of the Act: None reporting company or a whether the registrant is a large accelerate ed filer, an accelerated filer, a non-accelerated filer, a smallentiions of "large accelerated filer," "accelerated filer," "sma reporting company or a reporting company" and whether the registrant is a large accelerate n emerging growth company.
-See the defin ed filer, an accelerated filer, a non-accelerated filer, a smallentiions of "large accelerated filer," "accelerated filer," "sma reporting company or a whether the registrant is a large accelerate n emerging growth company.
-See the defind d "emerging growth company" in Rule 12 ed filer, an accelerated filer, a non-accelerated filer, a smallentions of "large accelerated filer," "accelerated filer," "smao-2 of the Exchange Act.
-(Check one): ller reporting company or a reporting company" and Large accelerated filer whether the registrant is a large accelerate n emerging growth company.
-See the defind d "emerging growth company" in Rule 12 o ed filer, an accelerated filer, a non-accelerated filer, a smallentitions of "large accelerated filer," "accelerated filer," "smap-2 of the Exchange Act.
-(Check one): Accelerated filer ller o
+Delaware Carrier Global Corporation - 83-4051582 (State or other jurisdiction of (I.R.S. employer incorporation or organization) identification number) 13995 Pasteur Boulevard Palm Beach Gardens, Florida 33418 (Address of principal executive offices) executive offices) (Zip code) 365-2000 number, including area code) Securities to be registered pu rsuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on which to be so Registered Each Class is to be Registered Common Stock, par value \$1.00 per share [] Securities to be registered pursu ant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a large accelerate reporting company or an emerging growth company.
+See the de reporting company" and "emerging growth company" in Rule 1 finitions of "large accelerated filer," "accelerated filer," "smaller Large accelerated filer o Accelerated filer o Non-accelerated filer \square Smaller reporting company o Emerging growth company o If an emerging growth company, indicate by check mark if the recomplying with any new or revised financial accounting standard registrant has elected not to use the extended transition period for rds provided pursuant to Section 13(a) of the Exchange Act. o